OpenLightingProject/ola/plugins/osc/README.developer.md

 ---------

-Since there isn't much code for the `Port` classes I put it all in `OSCPort.h` rather than splitting over two files.
+Since there isn't much code for the `Port` classes I put it all in `OscPort.h` rather than splitting over two files.

-The `OSCInputPort` is the more complex of the two.
-Firstly the `PreSetUniverse()` method is called, which is where we register a callback with the `OSCNode` (if needed).
+The `OscInputPort` is the more complex of the two.
+Firstly the `PreSetUniverse()` method is called, which is where we register a callback with the `OscNode` (if needed).
 If the registration fails (say another port has the same address) we return false, and OLA informs the user that patching failed.